wynessgp/software-design-java-linter/engineering-notebooks/CanonMaranda.md

 - Began functionality for ASM adapters and presentation layer
   - Changed getAccess() to a method that checks for a list of access modifiers
     - Plan to abstract it out

+## 11/10 10-11am
+### Plan:
+- Begin work on recursive file search

+### Progress:
+- Implemented findClassFiles() in RecursiveDiver
+  - Looks for all .class files in directory and adds paths to a set
+  - To be parsed in ASM ClassReader
+- Plan for ClassReader interface and adapter
+  - Used to parse .class files, check for existance